-Bulgaria is more or less the very region where our ancient ancestors arrived in Europe.
-It is, therefore, one of the oldest inhabited regions on the continent, featuring several significant archaeological sites from the Neolithic period.
+Bulgaria is one of the oldest inhabited regions on the continent, featuring several significant archaeological sites from the Neolithic period.
 Throughout its long history, Bulgaria has been the home of the Thracians, Greeks, Persians, Romans, Goths, Huns, and Ottomans.

 Needless to say, the mix of cultures, architectural, and artistic styles is sensational.
-This fantastic heritage is reflected in the country’s ten different UNESCO World Heritage Sites, which include not only several amazing ancient sites but also a few breathtaking natural areas.
+This fantastic heritage is reflected in the country’s ten different UNESCO World Heritage Sites, including several excellent ancient sites and a few breathtaking natural areas.

 There’s plenty to see and do in Bulgaria.
-Still, major attractions include Sofia, the Ancient City of Nessebar, Central Balkan National Park, the Rock-Hewn Churches of Ivanovo, Pirin National Park, the Seven Rila Lakes, the Rila Monastery and the Madara Rider.
+Still, significant attractions include Sofia, the Ancient City of Nessebar, Central Balkan National Park, the Rock-Hewn Churches of Ivanovo, Pirin National Park, the Seven Rila Lakes, the Rila Monastery, and the Madara Rider.